daylinmorgan/brain/slipbox/kwqd-building-and-hosting-my-own-website.md

 A simple rsync of built files would be sufficient.

 I think for any commercial option it's fine if some years down the road I need to migrate.
-The less overhead (custom pipeline files, logins, etc.) a service has to use the easier it is form me to jump ship later down the road.
+The less overhead (custom pipeline files, logins, etc.) a service has to use the easier it is for me to jump ship later down the road.

 ### [GitHub Pages](https://docs.github.com/en/pages)